flatpickles/sketchbook/docs/beta-testing.md

 **General**

--   How did you feel while setting up Sketchbook?
-Excited, frustrated, motivated, etc?
--   How do you feel while using Sketchbook?
-Productive, encumbered, creative, dissatisfied, etc?
 -   Did you expect Sketchbook to do anything that it doesn't do?
+-   Does Sketchbook facilitate a stable & comfortable workflow for you?
+Or is it getting in your way?
--   Do you like the fork, update, and publish workflow for using Sketchbook?
+-   Do you like the fork, update, and publish model for using Sketchbook?
 Unconventional, but effective?
 -   Would you be interested in using something like Sketchbook even if it weren't being built by a friend?
 -   Do you have any feature requests?